Funded by Senate Bill 1407

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in fourth quarter FY 2018-2019; the courthouse is scheduled for completion in second quarter FY 2021-2022.
+Construction is currently scheduled to begin in fall 2020; the courthouse is scheduled for completion in fall 2022.
 This schedule is subject to change.

 |Judicial Council of California